About the Breastfeeding and Lactation Program

 Your milk protects your baby from illness and infection.
 It will help your baby to be healthier in both the short and long term.

-At CHOP, we follow the American Academy of Pediatrics' and World Health Organization’s recommendations that all infants should be exclusively breastfed or receive human milk for the first six months of life, with continued breastfeeding for a year or more as mutually desired by mother and child.
+At CHOP, we follow the American Academy of Pediatrics’ and World Health Organization’s recommendations that all infants should be exclusively breastfed for about 6 months, and continued breastfeeding (along with appropriate complementary foods introduced at about 6 months) for as long as mutually desired by mother and child for 2 years or beyond.

 Special babies, special needs